stealthmaster62/Easy-TTS-Toolkit/readme.md

 ![Static Badge](https://img.shields.io/badge/The-The)

 Spoiler alert: this code is BAD
 It's a bit rushed so there's not much consistency between how each file works.
-But all that matters is that it works. #Pragmatism #slop
+But all that matters is that it works. #Pragmatism #slop - I'll eventually make it less crap where you can just install these with pip and not need to copy the files.
+That'll be on here at some point

 This is my definitive easy use TTS toolkit!
 Written by [Miguel Arden](https://github.com/stealthmaster62) You are welcome to do literally whatever you want with this code, credit is appreciated but not necessary.